 Amey proceeded with installation of the new, more efficient and robust system, and a selection of Amey engineers completed training with T-T, to familiarise themselves with the pumps and monitoring equipment they now have on the underpass.

 In May 2018, the new system was put to the test as the city once again bore the brunt of torrential downpours.
 Despite the high volume of rainfall in a short period of time, no problems were experienced at the Birchfield Underpass.
-T-T continue to work closely with Amey on maintenance of this and other pumping stations around the city’s highways network.
+T-T continue to work closely with Amey on the maintenance of this and other pumping stations around the city’s highways network.